CRFricke/Authorization.Core/docs/Install-Core-Package.md

 ### Update Startup.cs (Program.cs in .Net 6.0)

+- If you extended the `AuthRole` class, chain an `AddRoles` clause with the name of the new class to the `AddDefaultIdentity` statement.
-- Chain an `AddAccessRightBasedAuthorization` clause to the `AddDefaultIdentity` statement.
+- Chain an `AddAccessRightBasedAuthorization` clause to the `AddEntityFrameworkStores` clause.
 - Change any `IdentityUser` class references to `AuthUser` (or the name of your derived class).

 ```csharp